wunderwuzzi23/firefox-cookiemonster/README.md

 To enable the new settings, a fresh instance of Firefox needs to start up.
 Can be done with either `pkill firefox` or regular `kill` command:`ps aux | grep -ie firefox | awk '{print $2}' | xargs kill -9`

-*figuring out a way via -new-instance or copying profiles might also work, but I have not tried these variations*
+*Figuring out a way via -new-instance or copying profiles might also work, but I have not tried these variations*

 #### Launching Firefox with debugger API exposed